riceissa/issarice.com/wiki/total-spending-in-global-health.md

 new Global Goals" for the full list.
 For 2015, this tracks around $40 billion in development assistance for health (DAH).

-The reports and papers from IHME provide commentary as well as pre-computed visualizations.
+Refer to the reports and papers for commentary and pre-computed visualizations, or to [Viz Hub](https://vizhub.healthdata.org/fgh/) for an interactive web app.

 For ... see IATI or ... .